katur/dotfiles/macos_setup.md

 Need to restart Finder to see this change (hold option while right-clicking Finder icon in the dock and click Relaunch)

+### Finder > Preferences

+- Change what shows up in Favorites sidebar to include home directory, and change default to home directory
+- Show all filename extensions

 ## System Preferences

 - Dock: automatically hide / show
 - Date & Time > Clock: 24-hour clock, show day, show date
 - Desktop & Screensaver > Desktop: change it to something
-- iCloud: select only iCloud Drive and Photos
+- iCloud: select only iCloud Drive, Photos, and Find My Mac

-## Finder > Preferences

-- Change what shows up in Favorites sidebar to include home directory, and change default to home directory
-- Show all filename extensions

 ## High-Level Applications